Auxiliary Force Cadets

 - For further information, please visit the University of Manitoba Recreation Services website

-- For training opportunities specific to the WPS-PAT please visit the University of Winnipeg Law Enforcement Strength and Conditioning Camp
+- For training opportunities specific to the WPS-PAT please visit the University of Winnipeg and University of Manitoba for their Law enforcement conditioning camps

 We do not provide photocopies of WPS-PAT certificates.